Hair dryer

 Most homeowners may qualify for rebates up to $2,250 depending on program rules.

-Lower bills, smoother comfort, and available rebates can make the upgrade easier to justify.
+Lower bills, quieter operation, and available rebates can make the upgrade easier to justify.

 Savings vary based on existing equipment, home efficiency, utility rates, system usage, and installation conditions.
 Rebate eligibility varies by utility program and homeowner qualification.